NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 To build HugeCTR from scratch, refer to [Build HugeCTR from source code](./hugectr_contributor_guide.md#build-hugectr-from-source).

 ## Use Cases ##
 With the release of HugeCTR version 3.1, training can no longer be performed using the command line and JSON configuration file.
-To complete model training, use the Python interface.
+You can construct the model graph and train the model with HugeCTR Python Interface.
+It is worth mentioning that the branch topology is inherently supported by HugeCTR model graph, and extra layers are abstracted away in Python interface.
+Please refer to [Getting Started](../README.md#getting-started) to see how to construct a model graph with branches.
 For more information regarding how to use the HugeCTR Python API and comprehend its API signature, refer to [Python Interface](./python_interface.md).

 ## Core Features ##
 In addition to single-node and full precision training, HugeCTR supports a variety of features including the following: